 - For the gravy: You’ll need cornstarch, water, salt, and pepper.

-How to Make Sous Vide Chuck Roast
+How To Make Sous Vide Chuck Roast With Step-By-Step Photos

 Sous vide pot roast is really easy: it takes just a few minutes to season and seal the meat, and then the sous vide machine will do most of the work!

-Step 1: Make chuck roast seasoning: I like simple seasoning with salt, pepper, garlic powder, sugar, and rosemary.
+I like simple seasoning with salt, pepper, garlic powder, sugar, and rosemary.
 Rub the olive oil and the seasoning mixture all around your roast.
 The key is to season generously to bring out the best flavor of your roast.

-Step 3: Place the roast in the water bath: Place the vacuum-sealed bag in the sous vide warm water bath.
+Place the vacuum-sealed bag in the sous vide warm water bath.

-Step 4: Sou vide cook the roast: Cover the pot with aluminum foil and cook at 136 °F (58°C) for 24 hours.
+Cover the pot with aluminum foil and cook at 136 °F (58°C) for 24 hours.
 (The aluminum foil will minimize water evaporation.)

-Step 5: Finish with a quick sear: Remove the roast from the bag, and pat dry with paper towels.
+Remove the roast from the bag, and pat dry with paper towels.
 Add the roast to a hot skillet, quickly crisping the outside for about 1 minute per side.

-Step 6: Make the gravy and serve: Pour the juices into a skillet, and add cornstarch, salt, and pepper.
+Pour the juices into a skillet, and add cornstarch slurry (mix of cornstarch and water), salt, and pepper.
 Simmer for about 5 minutes to thicken the juice into a delicious gravy.
 Slice the roast against the grain and drizzle with the gravy.

 - What kind of roast should I buy?
 For this recipe, my favorite cut is beef chuck roast.
 Other popular choices include shoulder roast, round roast, rump roast, and briskets.